 Something to point out from the jump: THIS THING IS NOT HARD TO USE.
 Are you someone that gets intimidated by electronics, gadgets, or anything new?
 Please don’t freak out.
 It’s not that serious I promise.
-If you can plug in a toaster you’re 90% of the way there on this one!
-My 6 year old little girls are FULLY capable of navigating through the menus and getting to the shows they want to watch!
+If you can plug in a toaster, you’re 90% of the way there on this one!
+My 6-year-old little girls are FULLY capable of navigating through the menus and getting to the shows they want to watch!

-Think about it like this: a common scenario places your Roku in the family room connected to your home router and your main TV.
+Think about it like this: a typical scenario places your Roku in the family room connected to your home router and your main TV.
 You access your Roku by switching your TV’s input to the Roku and then the device’s remote will take over from there.
 You will search for content, browse channels, and customize your home screen however you want once you’ve gotten the service set up.

 How else can I find what I’m looking for?

-There’s also an option to simply search for content, like a specific movie, and the Roku will let you know what channels are serving it up and how much it will cost you.
+There’s also an option to search for content, like a specific movie, and the Roku will let you know what channels are serving it up and how much it will cost you.
 How does Roku work best with search?
-Use your voice to search through the remote (much more handy than you think – it’s much slower to tap out a long title with arrow keys!).
+Use your voice to search through the remote (much handier than you think – it’s much slower to tap out a long title with arrow keys!).
 Most of the major networks have their own channels with their own content, but most people will probably use the Roku to access their various streaming services all in one place.
 That’s what I’m doing.

 So, how does the Roku 3 stack up?

 The Roku 3 has been around for a little while now, but at the time of its release, many considered it the new gold standard of streaming devices.
 It’s small, super simple to connect and use, and it’s actually really affordable.
 It can fit anywhere in your home theater setup, it can connect wirelessly if you need it to, you can search for content that you’re looking for (with your voice!), and once everything is set up, I promise it JUST WORKS.